learn-co-curriculum/dsc-anova/README.md

 ## Reading the Table

-For now we will simply focus on the outermost columns.
+For now , simply focus on the outermost columns.
 On the left, you can see our various groups, and on the right, the probability that the factor is indeed influential.
 Values < .05 (or whatever we set $\alpha$ to) indicate rejection of the null hypothesis.
-In this case, we can see all three factors appear influential, with management being the potentially most significant, followed by years experience and finally, educational degree.
+In this case, notice that all three factors appear influential, with management being the potentially most significant, followed by years experience and finally, educational degree.

 ## Summary

-In this lesson, we examined the ANOVA technique to generalize A/B testing methods to multiple groups and factors.
+In this lesson, you examined the ANOVA technique to generalize A/B testing methods to multiple groups and factors.